JJ/granada-off/text/geekery.md

 Despite this, you have to hand it to these old computers: they had a quality that new computers do not have.
 They are big and they can be used to support other things.

->Lots of possible decorations were lost when *big head* monitors gave
+>Lots of possible screen-top decorations were lost when *big head* monitors gave
 >way to new, flat ones.
-Where did the flowerpots go?
+Where did the flowerpots with cactuses go?

 That
-is way it has eventually accreted other computer and computer-like things.
-To the left hand side something that looks like, and probably is, a telephone manual switchboard built by Standard Eléctrica, a Spanish subsidiary to AT&T. Beautifully encased in wood, it could be mistaken by a dormitory cabinet.
+is why it has eventually accreted other computer and computer-like things.
+To the left hand side something that looks like, and probably is, a telephone manual switchboard built by Standard Eléctrica, a Spanish subsidiary to AT&T. Beautifully encased in wood, it could be mistaken for a dormitory cabinet.
 A [Datapoint 1500](https://en.wikipedia.org/wiki/Datapoint) "terminal" is supported by a set of Shugart disk drives, that seem to be an integral part of it but they are not, although they were sold together, only they are decorated with the